b3j0f/shortUrl/README.md

 Dev configuration files are at the root:

-- package.json: package management.
+- `package.json`: package management.
-- .eslintrc.json: linter Eslint.
+- `.eslintrc.json`: linter Eslint.
-- jest.config.ts: test framework Jest.
+- `jest.config.ts`: test framework Jest.
-- nodemonde.json: hot reload for development mode.
+- `nodemonde.json`: hot reload for development mode.
-- tsconfig: typescript.
+- `tsconfig`: typescript.
-- yarn.lock: project dependencies listing.
+- `yarn.lock`: project dependencies listing.
+- `.env.default`: default `.env` file.

 ### Tests

-The directory `tests` contains all test files separataed in both unit tests and integration tests.
+The directory `tests` contains all test files separataed in both `unit tests` and `integration tests`.

+The hierarchy in `unit tests` respect the hierarchy of the sources in `src`.

 ### Containers